 However, risk factors can also vary based on the type of hernia.
 For example, an incisional hernia has additional risk factors such as:

 - complications during or after surgery, including infection

 - requiring emergency surgery

 - having certain chronic conditions, including kidney failure and diabetes

 - taking certain long-term medications, including immunosuppressants and steroids

 Can You Get a Hernia from Coughing?

-While a single case of coughing is unlikely to cause a hernia, chronic coughing can cause a significant amount of strain to the abdominal muscles.
+While a single case of coughing is unlikely to cause a hernia, chronic coughing can cause a significant amount of strain on the abdominal muscles.
 When coupled with muscle weakness, this can lead to a hernia.